-The overarching goal of this course is for students to be able to make informed and effective decisions in a livestock breeding program.
-In order to accomplish this goal, the course will provide “hands-on” experience with selection and mating decisions, and their consequences.
+This course teaches students to make informed and effective decisions in a livestock breeding program by providing “hands-on” experience with selection and mating decisions, and their consequences.
 The vehicle for this instruction is “CyberSheep,” a web-based genetic simulation game played by teams of students.
-The genetic gains achieved in livestock breeding programs have the advantages of being permanent, cumulative and, in most cases, highly cost effective.
+The genetic gains achieved in livestock breeding programs have the advantages of being permanent, cumulative and, in most cases, highly cost-effective.
 Still, such gains require time to achieve; in the course of an academic degree, let alone a semester or quarter, there is very little opportunity for students to witness the consequences of breeding decisions in any of our livestock species.
-Thus, CyberSheep is designed to offer students a virtual opportunity to “see,” in real-time, the outcome of your decision-making, and to experience the stochastic (chance) elements of a breeding program.
+Thus, CyberSheep is designed to offer students a virtual opportunity to “see,” in real-time, the outcome of their decision-making, and to experience the stochastic (chance) elements of a breeding program.

 For course access questions, contact the teaching university’s campus coordinator.
 For enrollment questions, contact your home university campus coordinator.